 The Canon PIXMA G7020 has two adjustable paper trays with sliders to fit different paper dimensions.
 The rear paper tray can also extend to support longer sizes such as legal paper.

 The Canon PIXMA G7020 has great connectivity options.
 You can wirelessly connect to this printer using Wi-Fi via your router or by Wi-Fi Direct.
 You can also print from your mobile device by using Apple AirPrint if you're using an iOS device, or Mopria Print Service if you have it installed on your Android device.
 For a wired connection, this printer can use an ethernet cable or you can directly plug it into your computer via a USB input.
-On the downside, there isn't any Bluetooth support and there's no place to plug in external storage.
+Unlike the Canon PIXMA TS9120, there isn't any Bluetooth support and there's no place to plug in external storage either.

 The Canon PIXMA G7020 uses Canon PRINT Inkjet/SELPHY which is available on Android and iOS.
 This app allows you to print, scan, and copy directly from your mobile device.
 You can also order new ink, see what you scan directly on the app, and directly print pages from the internet.